by Keir Radnedge, AIPS Football Commission Chairman

 Brazilian veteran Marta was hailed as women’s best player of the year for the sixth time ahead of Norway’s Ada Hegerberg and Germany’s Dzsenifer Marozsan, both from European and French champions Lyon.

-Modric topped a poll organised the world governing body among national team coaches and captains and journalists to head a three-man shortlist ahead of his Portuguese former Madrid club-mate Cristiano Ronaldo (Portugal and now Juventus) plus Mohamed Salah (Egypt and Liverpool).
+Modric topped a poll organised by the world governing body among national team coaches and captains and journalists to head a three-man shortlist ahead of his Portuguese former Madrid club-mate Cristiano Ronaldo (Portugal and now Juventus) plus Mohamed Salah (Egypt and Liverpool).

-This was the first time in eight years that either Ronaldo or Barcelona’s Argentinian Lionel Messi had not been rewarded FIFA.
+This was the first time in eight years that either Ronaldo or Barcelona’s Argentinian Lionel Messi had not been rewarded by FIFA.
 It was also the first time since 2006 that Messi had not featured on the three-man FIFA shortlist.
 The last winning ‘interloper’ was Brazil’s Kaka in 2007.